 Michael Carroll, 45, is one of the prime movers in space art.
 His alien vistas and technical renderings have been published in countless books and magazines throughout the world.
 TIME and SMITHSONIAN magazine have showcased his art, and he has frequently written and illustrated articles in ASTRONOMY and POPULAR SCIENCE magazines.
 He has also written several children's books on science and the universe.

 Mike was staff artist for the Reuben Fleet Space Theater, one of the world's largest planetariums and OMNIMAX theatres in San Diego.
-He has moved back to his hometown of Denver as a free-lance artist.
-He lives with his wife Caroline, son Andy and daughter Allie.
+He has moved back to his hometown of Denver as a free-lance artist, science journalist, and novelist.
+He lives with his wife Caroline.